Rigidity of the saddle connection complex: Flip pairs and convex quadrilateral boundaries

-\proof Let us assume, without loss of generality, that the diagonals of $Q(c,d)$ are perpendicular, with the horizontal one bisecting the vertical one.
+\begin{proof} By definition, there exists a quadrilateral $Q$ associated to $\kappa$.
+Let us assume, without loss of generality, that the diagonals of $Q$ are perpendicular, with the horizontal one bisecting the vertical one.
 The reader should refer to \cref{fig:bad_kite} as a guide throughout this proof, but imagine that there are initially no labels on the diagram.
-Applying Step (i), we recover $\FB(\kappa) = \{b,e\}$, yielding the two long sides of $Q = Q(c,d)$.
-For concreteness, choose $b$ to have positive slope, and $e$ negative.
+We recover $\FB(\kappa) = \{b,e\}$, yielding the two long sides of $Q$.
+For the sake of concreteness, choose $b$ to have positive slope, and $e$ negative.